Improving Resource Efficiency

 In addition to industrial waste, we also use general waste generated by local governments, municipal waste incineration residues, water purification sludge and sewage sludge as raw materials and fuel to manufacture cement.

-The national waste generation volume in FY2023 was 40.34 million tonnes, of which 3.37 million tonnes, including non-utilized incineration residues and waste that could not be incinerated, were landfilled at final disposal sites.
+The national waste generation volume in FY2023 was 40.34 million tonnes, of which 3.37 million tonnes, including non-utilized incineration residues that could not be incinerated, were landfilled at final disposal sites.

 The Group's systems for recycling municipal waste that meet the needs of society include the Incineration Residues Recycling System, the AK System, and the Ecocement System.
-We use these three technologies to recycle municipal waste and strive to make effective use of such resources and resolve environmental issues.
+By making use of these three technologies related to municipal waste processing, we strive to make effective use of such resources and resolve environmental issues.

 Resource Recycling with Industries

 We accept coal ash produced at coal-fired thermal power plants and use it as a substitute for clay as a cement raw material.
-In addition, we operate Ash Centers to use more ash effectively.
+In addition, we are developing ash centers to increase the amount of ash we can effectively use.
 We supply limestone powder to power plants as a desulfurization agent for sulfur oxides generated by coal combustion, and we also take back and effectively utilize the by-product gypsum generated from the reaction as a cement raw material.

-Steelmakers employ a refining process to remove impurities from iron ore as it's transformed into steel.
+In steel production the refining process removes impurities from the iron ore as it's transformed into steel.
 We supply the limestone and quicklime used in the refining process.
-We also take in byproducts such as blast furnace slag generated after refining, and use them as cement raw materials and as supplementary cementitious material.
+We also take in by-products such as blast furnace slag generated after refining, and use them as cement raw materials and as admixtures.

 Initiatives at Service Stations

-Service stations (SS) reduce the waste handled by waste disposal contractors by accepting any residual cement that remains in silos after switching the cement products.
+Service stations (SS) reduce the waste handled by waste disposal contractors by returning any residual cement that remains in silos after switching cement products.
 Returned cement is recycled as raw material.
-The recycling rate in FY2024 increased by 14.6% compared to the previous fiscal year.
+The recycling rate in FY2025 has increased by 1.4% compared to the previous fiscal year.

 We evaluate the socioeconomic benefits from environmental impact reduction due to increased recycling of waste in monetary terms.